Japanese Cypress aka “Hinoki” cypress is a species of cypress native to central Japan, also you can see these kinds of trees in a part of Taiwan.

 The beauty and aroma of the Hinoki cypress must have attracted the hearts of ancient people to calm them down.

-Besides, the cypress house gives the stereotype of a luxurious wooden house.
+Indeed, the cypress house gives the stereotype of a luxurious wooden house.
 (It is true though.)

 From a survey of their favorite scents among the 10 woody scents, the majority of Japanese chose the cypress scent.